 What’s less well appreciated is sleep apnea can cause problems with memory too.
 It damages parts of the brain called mammillary bodies that store memories.
 Sleep apnea is where you stop breathing for periods of time throughout the night.
 Reduction in oxygen flow to the brain when you stop breathing seems to cause the damage.

-If you’re obese, have a headache or dry mouth when you wake up or snore frequently at night, talk to your doctor.
+If you’re obese, have a headache or dry mouth when you wake up or snore frequently at night, talk to your doctor as your risk of sleep apnea is higher.
 Sleep apnea is a serious condition that needs treatment.
+So, don’t delay.

 One study showed memory changes may signal an increased risk for stroke.
 If you’re concerned about your memory, see your doctor.
 Your doctor can do a series of verbal tests to make sure your memory changes aren’t serious.